-- You'll probably need at least 2 adults and 2 hours to assemble your trampoline (of course, that depends on what model you have, and whether or not you're secretly a superhero). - We've provided a Phillip's screw driver and two adjustable wrenches to help with assembly, but you're more than welcome to use your own tools.
-Many find that using a power drill and a rubber mallet makes things easier. - Use gloves to protect your hands from pinch points during assembly.
-Plus, it's an up-and-coming fashion trend. - The assembly steps refer to parts by their descriptions and key numbers (see the part list on page 3). - The assembly steps are written in a specific order, and if you don't follow them exactly... you may end up having to start all over again. - Most importantly, YOU'VE GOT THIS.
-YOU'RE THE BEST TRAMPOLINE ASSEMBLER AROUND.
-This may not be the easiest thing you've ever done, but it will be worth it.
-Trust us.
+- You'll probably need at least two adults and 2 hours to assemble your trampoline (of course, that depends on what model you have, and whether or not you're secretly a superhero) - We've provided some tools to help with assembly, but you're more than welcome to use your own - The assembly steps refer to parts by their descriptions and key numbers (see the part list on page 3) - The assembly steps are written in a specific order, and if you don't follow them exactly, you may end up having to start all over again - Most importantly, this may not be the easiest thing you've ever done, but it will be worth it.
+Trust us skywalkertrampolines

-And if you're a visual learner, check out our assembly videos!
+If you're a visual learner, check out our assembly videos!
+They're pretty great!